TheAarvee/OneDrop-Onetime-File-Sharing-Platform-AWS/README.md

    Navigate to [http://localhost:3000](http://localhost:3000)

----

-## 🔑 Environment Variables
+## Environment Variables

-Create a `.env.local` file with the following variables:
+Create a `.env` file with the following variables:

 ### Firebase (Client-Side)
 ```env